 Students are discouraged from taking any make-up exam in one area while they are participating in an unrelated course/clerkship.
 Students who plan to take an exam in one course during class time in another course need the written permission of the course director of the latter.
 Students who choose to take an NBME subject exam at a time when a regularly scheduled NBME exam is not being offered will bear the cost of the exam and the proctor.

 If a student fails to take a scheduled NBME exam without an excused absence, he or she will be charged for any costs associated with the missed or unused exam, and may have a professionalism note placed in their student record.

 - Has passing grades in all courses, clerkships, electives, standardized patient exams and other mandatory exercises; and

 - Has passed appropriate USMLE exams in the recommended time period during medical school; and

 - Is not on academic probation; and

 - Behaves in accordance with high standards of professional and academic ethics.

-The CAS may review the record of any student who loses good standing.
-Absent an exception granted by CAS, only students in good standing will be permitted to begin a new academic year.
-Loss of good standing ends a student's eligibility for some special programs or activities, e.g. the Scholarly Concentration Program, being approved for conference travel, receiving permission to take clinical electives at other institutions.
+The CAPP may review the record of any student who loses good standing.
+Absent an exception granted by CAPP, only students in good standing will be permitted to begin a new Phase.
+Loss of good standing ends a student's eligibility for some special programs or activities, e.g. the Scholarly Concentrations Program, approval for conference travel, and permission to take clinical electives at other institutions.
 Loss of good standing results in loss of eligibility for educational loans.
 For purposes of international electives, due to travel arrangements involved, academic good standing will be assessed based on the student's record one semester before travel.
-However, students with concerns of chronic marginality may not be eligible for international electives and research scholarships.
-In such situations, the Vice Dean for UME will make the final decision regarding such eligibility.
+However, students with concerns of chronic marginality may not be eligible for international electives or research scholarships.
+In such situations, the Vice Dean for UGME will make the final decision regarding such eligibility.